aimeos/aimeos-docs/src/infrastructure/managing-items.md

 $texts = $item->getRefItems( 'text', 'name', 'default', true );
 ```

 The second parameter for *getListItems()* and the third parameter for *getRefItems()* defines the type of association between the domain items.
-When the fourth parameter is false, all items are retured even if they shouldn't by available in the frontend.
+When the fourth parameter is false, all items are retured even if they shouldn't be available in the frontend.
 All parameters of both methods are optional.

 You can also retrieve items stored in the same domain, e.g. product properties or ordered products via the second parameter: